DevicePrep™

 Quick wins (2 minutes)

-• Run the Network Test and note latency, jitter, and download/upload.
+• Run Ping Test and Upload Speed Test and note latency, jitter, packet loss, and upload.

 • Move closer to the router or switch to a 5 GHz or 6 GHz Wi-Fi band.